 Information about the crime

-The Jewish cemetery on Boczna Street in Łomża was a place of execution of Christians and Jews.
-According to “Alert Harcerski” created by scouts from the School no 9 in Łomża, 350 people died there (including 200 Jews.)
+The Jewish cemetery at Boczna Street in Łomża was a killing site of both Christians and Jews.
+According to scouts report (Alert Harcerski) made by the scouts from the school no 9 in Łomża, 350 people were killed on the cemetery (including 200 Jews.)
 “In 1940-45 Germans brought prisoners from the prison in Łomża to the cemetery where all of them were shot.
 They were mostly Jews.”
 (Gk 195/I/12) Names of ten people murdered and buried on the cemetery between 1941 and 1942 are known:

 IDENTIFICATION OF THE GRAVE BASED ON NON INVASIVE RESEARCH